 Whether you purchase a spray or make your own, you will need to reapply after it rains.

-Fungicide sprays made up of horticultural oils or plant based oils such as jojoba or neem oils, copper or potassium bicarbonate can be purchased at your local nursery or you can make your own fungicide spray.
+Use fungicide sprays made up of horticultural oils or plant based oils such as jojoba or neem oils, copper or potassium bicarbonate.
+They can be purchased at your local nursery or you can make your own fungicide spray.
 Mix 1 tablespoon of baking soda in a gallon of water and add ½ teaspoon of liquid soap.

-Powdery mildew is ugly but won't kill your plants.
-Prevention is always the best because once it infects your plants it is difficult to get rid of it and stop it from spreading to other plants.
+Powdery mildew is ugly but it won't kill your plants.
+Prevention is always best because once it infects your plants it is difficult to get rid of it as well as stop it from spreading to other plants.

 © 2014 Caren White